Skip to content

 Using GitHub in the Browser

-If you prefer to make contributions directly in your browser without cloning the repository, here are some helpful tips:
+If you prefer to make contributions directly in your browser without cloning the repository, this is the method to contribute.
+You will need an account on Github and to be logged in.

-Before making any changes, make sure you're working on the dev branch:
+Before making any changes, make sure you're working on the dev branch.
+This sould be automatic if you have clicked the edit link as described above.

 Branch selection dropdown